elennick/retry4j/README.md

 ### Listeners

-RetryListener's are offered in case you want to be able to add logic that will execute immediately after a failed try or immediately before the next retry (for example, you may want to log or output a statement when something is retrying).
+Listeners are offered in case you want to be able to add logic that will execute immediately after a failed try or immediately before the next retry (for example, you may want to log or output a statement when something is retrying).
 These listeners can be specified like so:

 ```java
 CallExecutor executor = new CallExecutor(config);